 Like this post?
 Help us by sharing it!

 Our first day at the Granvia hotel involved choosing our wedding attire.
-I chose a beautiful ivory shiromuku ordained with cranes (the ones you see leaping in the air during the breeding season on the snowy plains of Hokkaido) and I opted for the traditional ‘wataboshi’, a white standing veil/hood which is held up by what can only be described as hair scaffolding!
+I chose a beautiful ivory shiromuku adorned with cranes – the ones you see leaping in the air during the breeding season on the snowy plains of Hokkaido.
+I also opted for the traditional wataboshi, a white standing veil/hood which is held up by what can only be described as hair scaffolding!

 Before we entered the shrine we did a purification ritual.
 Water was poured over our hands by the priest while he recited a purification prayer.
 A purification ritual was then performed by another priest at the shrine.

-I would recommend having a wedding ceremony in Japan if, like me, you are fascinated by different cultures or want a special way to exchange vows with the person you love… or you have an insane obsession with Japan in general (like me).
+I would recommend having a wedding ceremony in Japan if, like me, you are fascinated by different cultures.
+Or want a special way to exchange vows with the person you love.
+Or you have an insane obsession with Japan in general.
 The package was worth every penny.

 To all the staff at Inside Japan and the Granvia Hotel, Kyoto.
 Thank you so much for allowing Rob and I to share such a beautiful and perfect experience with each other.
 None of it would have been possible without your knowledge, passion and love for Japan.
 I look forward to the day we can show our children how beautiful and special Japan is and why I fell in love with a country so far away from a tiny village in Yorkshire.